 - So the Market Pool given out to other low ranked leagues like Ukraine, Russia etc is much lower so the clubs from those countries get less money even if they over achieve and qualify for the later stages of the champions League.

-How much Real Madrid and Atletico Earned during Last Champions League prize money ?
+How much Real Madrid and Juventus Earned during 2016-17 Champions League in prize money ?

 How UEFA Distributed Prize Money In 2014-15 Champions League Season: